tacc-wbomar/tacc-web-jobs-page/src/sc19/README.md

 This is a project to parse and combine templates into markup for the body of the Supercomputing 2019 standalone webpage.

+> **Warning**
+>
+> This project relies on a bash script tested on OS X. It may not work completely on Linux, Unix, or Windows.

 ## Usage

 > **To Do**